Maryland Personal Injury Attorneys

 How Long Do I Have to File a Personal Injury Claim in Maryland?

 In Maryland, the statute of limitations for filing a personal injury claim is generally three years from the accident date.
-It's crucial to adhere to this deadline, as failing to do so could result in losing your right to claim damages.
-Certain exceptions exist, such as dealing with a minor.
+It is crucial to adhere to this deadline, as failing to do so could result in losing your right to claim damages.
+Certain exceptions exist, such as when the claim involves a minor.
 Consulting with a Maryland personal injury lawyer promptly ensures that deadlines are met and your right to seek compensation is preserved.

 How Is Fault Determined in a Personal Injury Claim in Maryland?